 If this is criticism coming from the more free market end of the Republican Party, it can probably be safely assumed that Donald Trump will be much less focused on the relatively abstract issue of the size of central bank balance sheets.

 He will, however, understand the rising cost of money.
 This is not a point of burning contention today.
 Yet it is also the case that the US three-month Treasury bill yield, at a nominal rate of 2.0% (see following chart), has made US cash a legitimate asset class again for the first time since the global financial crisis, though the yield looks less compelling from a real return standpoint.

-Meanwhile despite the continuation of Fed tightening expectations, with another 75bp of tightening expected by the money markets through to the end of 2019, the US dollar index has been trading sideways so far this quarter (see following chart).
+Meanwhile, despite the continuation of Fed tightening expectations with another 75bp of tightening anticipated by the money markets through to the end of 2019, the US dollar index has been trading sideways so far this quarter (see following chart).
 This explains the relative calm in markets of late.
 But the risk for financial markets, and particularly for Asian stock markets, remains another US dollar surge.

 US Dollar Index

 The views expressed in Chris Wood’s column on Grizzle reflect Chris Wood’s personal opinion only, and they have not been reviewed or endorsed by Jefferies.
 The information in the column has not been reviewed or verified by Jefferies.
 None of Jefferies, its affiliates or employees, directors or officers shall have any liability whatsoever in connection with the content published on this website.